 What is the current situation?
 Well, these are all Islamic countries with Hamas (Gaza) and Hezbollah (Lebanon) vehemently opposed to Israel.
 Currently Israel’s chief enemies are Shia Muslim (as in Hezbollah), so Israel is currently tightly aligned with anti-Shia Saudi Arabia, link.
 When it comes to Israel and Jordan, these nations are currently tethered by a peace treaty but the current ‘cold peace’ could easily turn into a ‘deep freeze’, link.
 Moreover, Jordan (and all Israel) is an integral part of the Levant, an area marked by ISIS for an Islamic caliphate (see map).

-Historical Connection: We must not forget what has already happened.
-Historically, the Edomites (v6) and the Amalekites (v7) were arch enemies of OT Israel.
+We must not forget what has already happened.
+Historically, the Edomites (Ps 83 v6) and the Amalekites (Ps 83 v7) were arch enemies of Old Testament Israel.
 Whilst it is claimed that Edom disappeared into Rome when the Temple was destroyed in 70 AD, link, that is not true for the Amalekites.
 The Torah teaches that Amalekites exist in every generation, link, and so today many Israeli’s regard their adversaries as ‘Amalek’ either in reality or in symbolism.
 As in history, today’s Amalekites actively conspire to kill off God’s chosen people – the Jews – and we can see this in Iran and in ISIS.

 Key Nations in the Gog-Magog War